Non-Asymptotic Guarantees for Robust Statistical Learning under Infinite Variance Assumption: Estimation with log-truncated loss and main results

-When the data are heavy tailed, the estimator $\bar\theta_n$ in \eqref{eq:ERM} may not be a robust estimator.
-Assuming that the loss function $l(\cdot,\cdot, \theta)$ is \emph{three times continuously differentiable self-concordant} and that the data are i.i.d. \emph{sub-Gaussian}, \cite{ostrovskii2021finite} obtained an upper bound of the excess risk with high probability {$1-\delta$} , which has an order of $ \frac{O(1)}{{n }}\left({{ {{\left\| {{\left\| {{X_1}} \right\|_{2}}} \right\|}_{{\psi _2}}}}}\log (\frac{e}{\delta })\right)$.
-Obviously this bound will blow up when $X_1$ is not sub-Gaussian.
-Using smoothed convex Huber losses and under the finite 8-$th$ moment assumption on the data, \cite{mathieu2021excess} studied regressions with quadratic losses and obtained an excess risk bound with an order of $O(\frac{p}{{n }}+\frac{1}{{n^{3/4} }})$.
-When the data do not have 8-$th$ moment, the method therein will not work.
+When the data are heavy tailed, the estimator $\bar\theta_n$ in \eqref{eq:ERM} may not be a robust estimator, see for instance \cite{ostrovskii2021finite}, \cite{mathieu2021excess} and the references therein.
+Given an estimator $\hat \theta_n$, its excess risk bound is given by

-We pursue other learning procedures by modifying the ERM to solve these problems.
-In the sequel, we focus on log-truncated loss under the condition that the data have $(1+\e)$-th moment.
+In this paper, we aim to study the statistical learning problems with heavy-tailed data by modifying the ERM.
+In the sequel, we focus on log-truncated loss under infinite variance data assumption.